CJanecka/Projects_and_CTFs/Defensive Security/README.md

 During this stage, my team uploaded and analyzed the Apache web server logs, representing regular activity for VSI.

-*Figure 16 - Splunk review page to verify upload settings.*
+*Figure 16 - Splunk Review page to Verify Upload Settings.*
 ![splunk review](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/c19c46c7-009b-487a-a5d6-7aed4504cd3a)

 In order to refine our search, we examined the following Splunk fields: